cliosight/Docs/README.md

 [The EHR Standards](https://main.mohfw.gov.in/sites/default/files/17739294021483341357.pdf)

 ## JSON body of a Dashboard  <a name="dashboard"></a>
 A dashboard is an aggregation of forms and multiple reports with global filters.
-It is basically a container element for forms and reports.
+It is basically a container element.
 It can have its own pre and post HTML.
 The syntax enables users to place forms and reports one next to the other or in a sequential order.
-This makes it the easiest way to develop and host a micro CRM application, analytics dashboard, web application or a landing page.
+This makes it the easiest way to develop and host a micro CRM application, analytics dashboard, single page web application or landing page.

 ![Dashboard](https://miro.medium.com/v2/resize:fit:720/format:webp/1*s_-xMPvwCf5bAE35PJOqdw.png)